Book Review: Cool Plants for Cold Climates

 But as Adams knows, it’s not enough to just be aware of hardy plants.
 She explains how to evaluate plants for their desirable qualities so they will meet your goals and expectations.

-(note: if you’re wondering what that amazing yellow flower is pictured above right, that’s a Trollius or globeflower called ‘Lemon Queen’.
-They grow really well in Alaska and I was remembering taking pictures of them while up there a few years back so wanted to include it!
+(note: that amazing yellow flower is pictured above right, that’s a Trollius or globeflower called ‘Lemon Queen’.
+They grow really well in Alaska.
+I remembered taking pictures of them while up there a few years back so wanted to include it!
 The photo on the cover of the book is an Astrantia or Masterwort.)

 In section one, “Evaluating Plants for Their Garden Impact,” the author suggests that the first thing we should look at is what the plant will do for your garden setting.
 Perhaps it’s the foliage or the flowers (and she mentions how planting in masses makes a bigger impact).
 Maybe the bark on a tree or the color of the plant stems, or perhaps seed pods, berries or fruits will make it worthwhile to have.
 Or think about plants that add movement to the garden, such as ornamental grasses.